Frank Mechau

-Frank Albert Mechau (may-show) Jr. (January 1904–1946), was an American artist and muralist.

-Mechau's aspiration to become an artist began early in his life and developed rapidly.
-His determination led to a distinguished career that included three Guggenheim fellowships, thirteen public mural commissions, and work featured in dozens of national and international exhibitions.
-Many of his paintings are currently in private collections and museums around the U.S, and his murals adorn the walls of public buildings in Colorado, Nebraska, Texas, and Washington, DC.
+Frank Albert Mechau Jr. (January 1904–1946) was an American artist and muralist.
+His work has been featured in many national and international exhibitions.
+Many of his paintings are currently in private collections and museums around the U.S., and his murals are on the walls of public buildings in Colorado, Nebraska, Texas, and Washington, D.C.

 Early life

-Mechau's grandfather August emigrated from Mechau, Germany via New Orleans, eventually settling in Missouri.
+Mechau's grandfather August emigrated from Mechau, Germany, via New Orleans, eventually settling in Missouri.
 He married Helena Breuer and the couple moved to Brown County, Kansas, where they had seven children, including Mechau's father Frank Albert (b.
 1874).

-Mechau was born January 1904 in Wakeeney, Kansas to Frank Albert Mechau and Alice Livingston Mechau, who married in 1892.
-The family moved to Glenwood Springs, Colorado when Mechau was a young boy.
+Mechau was born January 1904 in Wakeeney, Kansas, to Frank Albert Mechau and Alice Livingston Mechau, who married in 1892.
+The family moved to Glenwood Springs, Colorado, when Mechau was a young boy.
 He was one of four children of the couple.
-Mechau senior operated a livery yard.
+Mechau Senior operated a livery yard.

 Mechau studied at the University of Denver and the Art Institute of Chicago.
-While at the Art Institute he worked at Marshall Field's in the book department.
+While at the Art Institute, he worked at Marshall Field's in the book department.
 He spent time studying in New York and in 1929 moved with his wife, Paula, to Europe to study there.